Skip to main content

 View All County Ghosts

-The Shurland Hotel is known for an unseen prankster entity, nicknamed “Fred” by staff, that enjoys tampering with lights, door locks, and electronics, particularly in Room 1 and Room 2 of the older wing.
-There are also rare reports of a monk apparition, possibly linked to nearby ruined priory history, and a general eerie atmosphere in certain parts of the hotel, suggesting residual energies from past patrons or events.
+The Shurland Hotel is known for an unseen prankster entity, nicknamed Fred by staff, that enjoys tampering with lights, door locks, and electronics, particularly in Room 1 and Room 2 of the older wing.
+There are also rare reports of a monk apparition, possibly linked to nearby ruined priory history, and sightings of a young girl spirit seen standing at the foot of beds.
+The hotel has a general eerie atmosphere in certain parts, suggesting residual energies from past patrons or events.
+Famous CCTV footage from 2011 captured a glass moving across a table on its own.

 Known Ghosts:

-“Fred” (Unseen Prankster Entity, Poltergeist-like), Hooded Monk (Apparition, Residual).
+Fred (Unseen Prankster Entity, Poltergeist-like), Hooded Monk (Apparition, Residual), Young Girl (Apparition, Child Spirit).

-The most consistently documented paranormal occurrences at The Shurland Hotel revolve around mysterious electrical disturbances and pranks.
+The most consistently documented paranormal occurrences at The Shurland Hotel revolve around mysterious electrical disturbances and pranks attributed to 'Fred,' the hotel's resident poltergeist.
 Lights in Room 1 are notorious for turning themselves back on shortly after being switched off and the room locked.
-The housekeeper has recounted numerous instances of this, leading to the conclusion that a mischievous entity is at play.
-In Room 2, the door lock itself has been reported to unlock and open on its own, even after being firmly secured, with guests waking to find their previously locked door slightly ajar.
-These pranks, attributed to a spirit nicknamed “Fred,” have been occurring for years.
-Some speculate “Fred” is a former staff member who enjoyed jokes.
-Adding another layer to the hotel's haunting is a shadowy monk figure, reportedly glimpsed near the back stairwell at dusk, possibly connected to local Benedictine monastic history.
-This figure is described as a fleeting, residual image in a hooded robe.
-Finally, small objects like keys or cleaning supplies sometimes disappear and reappear elsewhere, mischief also blamed on “Fred.”
+In Room 2, the door lock has been reported to unlock and open on its own, even after being firmly secured.
+The most famous evidence is CCTV footage from October 7, 2011, showing a pint glass sliding across a table during a staff meeting before falling and smashing.
+Staff have also reported being hit by thrown toilet rolls and experiencing touch lamps activating spontaneously.
+Adding another layer to the hotel's haunting is a shadowy monk figure, glimpsed near the back stairwell at dusk, possibly connected to local Benedictine monastic history.
+This figure appears as a fleeting, residual image in a hooded robe.
+The hotel also has reports of a young girl, around 7-8 years old, seen standing at the foot of beds, described as a sad and silent apparition.
+A former manager's partner witnessed this child spirit directly in their private accommodation.

 Meet Each Spirit